Freelance Writer

 Are you required by clients to tailor your writing to be as SEO-friendly as possible?
 If so, do you feel like that compromises the quality of your writing?

-Asked by Jason K. over 11 years ago
+Asked by Jason K. about 12 years ago

 For print work, no. For digital pieces...it depends.
 In most cases, when you cover a topic thoroughly, it will be naturally optimized.
 You'll automatically use the key phrases in many different places and in many different forms.
 That, and search engines penalize website for text that is over-optimized.
 In fact, one of my clients expressly requests that I do not worry about SEO.
 He'd rather provide his Web visitors with informative text than achieve high search engine placement.
 Now, if I'm doing text that is designated for SEO landing pages, it's a different story.
 In that case, my definition of "quality" changes.
 Rather than judge the text on how beautiful it is or how well the sentences flow, I measure it against the client's goals.
 Do the keywords appear the correct number of time to meet the target frequency?
 Do they appear in titles, subtitles, lead sentences and in different forms?
 I always aim to write text that is readable and error free, but sometimes it's necessary to sacrifice lovely prose to achieve the project goal.